rbrasco/earthpulse-tech-test/README.md

 ## Scalability

-In production, applications often face varying levels of traffic.
+In a production environment, applications often face varying levels of traffic.
 To handle increased load and provide high availability, you can scale your application by adjusting the number of replicas in your deployment.
 Kubernetes makes it easy to scale your application up or down dynamically, allowing you to distribute incoming requests across multiple instances of your application.

 For high scalability, you can also consider implementing an Ingress resource.
 An Ingress resource acts as an entry point for your cluster and provides a way to route external HTTP and HTTPS traffic to different services within your Kubernetes cluster.
 By configuring Ingress rules, you can efficiently manage and route traffic to different services or replicas of your application, allowing you to achieve high scalability and load balancing.